alfablac/odrive/README.md

 ## odrive folder/file download

 This is a downloader for sharepoint folder and files.
 Works on Windows/Linux.

-Since authorization is giving through the share URL, links must follow the format:
+Since authorization is given through the share URL, links must follow the format:

 ```https://<dominio>:f:/g/personal/<caminho>/<id>?e=<id>```

 ## Requirements